 Quite naturally, Loneliness has become a serious public health problem for the millennials.
+Here are some pertinent facts about loneliness that can help you to understand how It affects the mind And body.

-Human beings are social beings and we are wired to share our stories and feelings in person
+Human beings are social beings and we are wired to share our stories and feelings in person.

 What do we do when we interact with others in person?